ehthiede/EMUS/README.md

 For usage and documentations, see the pdf manual provided.

-This code has a citeable DOI: INCLUDE
+This code has a citeable DOI: see the release version

 If you are using this code, please also cite the
 [EMUS paper](http://arxiv.org/abs/1603.04505/)